IceHe/lib/books/the-manager-s-path.md

 The second purpose of a 1-1 is a regular opportunity for you to speak privately with your manager about whatever needs discussing.
-_You should expect your 1-1s to be scheduled with some predictability so that you can plan for them,_ _because it is not your manager’s job to completely control the 1-1 agenda._
+_You should expect your 1-1s to be scheduled with some predictability so that you can plan for them,_ _because it is not your manager's job to completely control the 1-1 agenda._
 _Sometimes he will, but it is good for you to put a little thought into what you might actually want to discuss before your 1-1 meetings._

 …